SANFORD GUIDE ANTIMICROBIAL

 Pregnancy Risk

-FDA Risk Category 1 B
+FDA Risk Category 1 Humans: no evidence of toxicity.

 Use during Lactation Safe, monitor infant for GI toxicity